-Each NextGen Youth Service provider is required to design the process of service delivery.
+Each NextGen Youth Service provider is required to design the process of service delivery with a concentration around supportive services.
 Providers must have documented and established program support from at least five community agencies/organizations that can address a major component of the program.
 In the local area, the overall focus for all NextGen participants is education, employment, and exposure.
 All service providers are strongly encouraged to design their service delivery to support this focus.
 Through the delivery of the 14 elements and advanced community support, service providers are able to develop a fully immersive program that can be transformational for their participants.